For optimal results, make music lessons a high priority. Careful consistency is the most important ingredient in the recipe of progress.

 When you come to lessons, silence your cell phones.
 If you must take a call, please step outside before you talk.
 However, do not feel obliged to turn cell phones completely off.
 With the advent of cell cameras, mobile devices have become an amazing note-taking shortcut!
 If you would like to take a video of something I am teaching your child, please don’t hesitate to ask!

-Click here for a sample practice chart on which you might take lesson notes, but a blank sheet of paper will do as well for most students.
-I have limitless scratch paper.
+If you want it, here's a sample practice chart on which you might take lesson notes, but, really, a blank sheet of paper will do as well or better for most students.
+I have practically unlimited scratch paper and pens.
 Just ask.

-Anything else you need to know about protocol should be covered in early lessons.
-Regardless, both student and parent should always feel free to ask questions!
+If we don't cover anything else you need to know in early lessons, please feel free to ask questions!

 After the Lesson